lnikon/graphflow/README.md

 ## Distributed run notes

-If you fish to make *distributed run* then make sure that you've compiled UPCXX with UDP or InfiniBand conduits.
+If you wish to make *distributed run* then make sure that you've compiled UPCXX with UDP or InfiniBand conduits.
 Then make sure that you've correctly set the following variables. `$SSH_SERVERS` and `$GASNET_SSH_SERVERS` contain IP's of those nodes which will participate in a distributed computation.
 `$GASNET_MASTERIP` contains IP of the node which initiates the computation. **It's very important to set this variable.**